-- providing the ASCIA Action Plan from the student's medical practitioner and providing a copy to the College as soon as practicable; - immediately informing the College in writing if there is a change in the student's medical condition and risk factors and (if relevant) obtaining an updated ASCIA Action Plan from the student's medical practitioner; - providing an up-to-date photo of the student for the ASCIA Action Plan when that plan is provided to the College and each time it is reviewed; - providing the College with an adrenaline autoinjector that is current (i.e. the device has not expired) for the student; - participating in annual reviews of the student's IAMP.
+- immediately informing the College in writing if there is a change in the student's medical condition and risk factors and (if relevant) obtaining an updated ASCIA Action Plan from the student's medical practitioner; - providing an up-to-date photo of the student for the ASCIA Action Plan when that plan is provided to the College and each time it is reviewed; - providing the College with an adrenaline autoinjector that is current (i.e. the device has not expired) for the student; - participating in annual reviews of the student's IAMP.